X

 Economic conditions leading up to the move

 It is reasonable for the Fed to want to start moving away from excess restriction now that conditions have become more balanced.
 However, the economy doesn't presently appear to need the additional support that ongoing significant rate cuts might provide.
-After posting a solid 2.99% rate in the second quarter, GDP growth came in with another solid 2.83% for the third quarter, at least from the initial estimate.
+After posting a solid 2.99% rate in the second quarter, GDP growth came in with another solid 2.83% for the third quarter, at least from the current estimate.
+The running rate for GDP growth for the fourth quarter so far is pegged at a 3.2% rate.
 The Fed again stated that "Recent indicators suggest that economic activity has continued to expand at a solid pace."

 With inflation easing, the Fed has become more aware of the changing conditions in labor markets, where the unemployment rate has again retreated somewhat after creeping as high as 4.3%.
-Currently, unemployment has eased back to a 4.1% rate, but job openings have declined and hiring trends have become more muted, with hurricanes Helene and Milton muddying the data for October to an yet-unknown degree.
+Currently, unemployment is running at a 4.2% rate, job openings have increased somewhat while hiring resumed a solid pace after some hurricane distortion in recent months.
 The meeting-closing statement noted "Since earlier in the year, labor market conditions have generally eased, and the unemployment rate has moved up but remains low," while pointing out that the Fed remains "attentive to the risks to both sides of its dual mandate."

-Labor markets have also continued to cool, but generally as the Fed has both hoped and expected in a "normalization" process.
+Labor markets have generally cooled this year, but roughly as the Fed has both hoped and expected in a "normalization" process.
 Hiring has slowed, and the unemployment rate picked up from near-record low levels but still remains historically low.
 Companies have slowed and adjusted their demand for workers by reducing the number of open positions to be filled, but so far have not been laying existing employees off.
 As such, the labor market remains pretty solid but no longer frenzied as it was for a time.

 Odds of Fed rate decreases

-The September 2024 update of the Summary of Economic Projections (SEP) revealed that Fed members expected to be lowering rates, with at least two quarter-point decreases in the federal funds rate by year end.
-That forecast suggested that the federal funds rate would be at a median 4.4% by the time the calendar turns, and today's move to a range of 4.5% to 4.75% creates a median funds rate of 4.63%
+The December 2024 update of the Summary of Economic Projections (SEP) revealed that Fed members expected to be lowering rates next year, but perhaps just a little, with only two quarter-point decreases in the federal funds rate projected to come by year end.
+This forecast suggested that the federal funds rate would be at a median 3.9% at the cusp of 2026, about a half-point lower than today's move to a range of 4.25% to 4.5% (a median 4.38%).

 The Fed isn't on any kind of preset schedule for cutting rates.
-Mr. Powell's prepared statement said "We know that reducing policy restraint too quickly could hinder progress on inflation.
-At the same time, reducing policy restraint too slowly could unduly weaken economic activity and employment."
+Mr. Powell's prepared statement said "We know that reducing policy restraint too fast or too much could hinder progress on inflation.
+At the same time, reducing policy restraint too slowly or too little could unduly weaken economic activity and employment."

 While it's both hopeful and encouraging for potential borrowers that rates will likely be even lower at some point this year, it's also important to temper that enthusiasm.
-The reality is that even if there is another cut in rates in 2024, even a 4.25% median federal funds rate would only return it to about where it was in November-December 2022... and this would still be as high as this rate was back in late 2007.
-As such, this key short-term rate would move only from about 23-year highs back down to the equivalent of perhaps 17 year highs.
+The reality is that even a 4.25% median federal funds rate only returns it to about where it was in November-December 2022... and this would still be as high as this rate was back in late 2007.
+As such, this key short-term rate has moved only from about 23-year highs back down to the equivalent of perhaps 17 year highs.
 The cost of money will be cheaper, but still by no means cheap.

 Perhaps more important for mortgage shoppers to remember is that the Fed does not directly control where mortgage rates go with its normal policy tools.
-In fact, mortgage rates have risen considerably since mid-September, when the Fed first cut short-term interest rates.
+In fact, mortgage rates have risen considerably since mid-September, when the Fed first cut short-term interest rates, as concerns about the trend (and future prospects) for inflation have risen since then.

 Fed's "balance sheet" trends

-In addition to raising rates, the Fed is continuing the process of "significantly" reducing its balance sheet and is now trying to retire $35 billion of MBS and $25 billion (formerly $60b) of Treasury debt from its investment portfolio each month.
-Higher market-engineered mortgage rates over the last year crushed refinancing, slowed mortgage market activity considerably, and softened housing sales appreciably.
+In addition to raising rates, the Fed is continuing the process of "significantly" reducing its balance sheet and is now trying to retire $35 billion of MBS and $25 billion of Treasury debt from its investment portfolio each month.
+Higher market-engineered mortgage rates over the last year crushed refinancing, slowed mortgage market activity considerably, and softened housing sales appreciably, slowing this process.

 Achieving desired levels of portfolio runoff of mortgage holdings may eventually see the Fed need to conduct outright sales of MBS.
-With mortgage rates high, home sales slow and refinancing at a virtual standstill, the current rate of MBS runoff was and is highly likely to run below desired levels, and has been since the runoff program began 30 months ago.
+With mortgage rates high, home sales slow and refinancing at a virtual standstill, the current rate of MBS runoff was and is highly likely to run below desired levels, as has been the case since the runoff program began 31 months ago.

 The general process of balance-sheet reduction is accomplished by no longer using the proceeds of inbound interest and principal payments from the Fed's existing holdings to buy more bonds.
-As such, reductions in holdings are happening as borrowers whose mortgages make up those MBS pay down their loan balances, which any homeowner knows is a slow process.
+This happens when payments are made or mortgages are refinanced.
+With refinancing activity muted, reductions in holdings are only happening as borrowers whose mortgages make up those MBS pay down their loan balances, which any homeowner knows is a slow process.

-As of November 1, the Fed held $2.266 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction in MBS holdings isn't happening at the pace the Fed had hoped.
-By design, some $997.5 billion should have been trimmed from Fed MBS holdings by the end of this month, but the decline has only been about $441.5 billion so far, far less than half of what the Fed was hoping to see.
-While MBS holdings will decline faster as mortgage rates decline and refinancing activity picks up, the Fed's present holdings of MBS are at a level they thought would have occurred back in August 2023, so the process of reduction is more than a year behind schedule.
+As of December 11, the Fed held $2.249 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction in MBS holdings isn't happening at the pace the Fed had hoped.
+By design, some $1.0335 trillion should have been trimmed from Fed MBS holdings by the end of this month, but the decline has only been about $458.8 billion to date, far less than half of what the Fed was hoping to achieve.
+While MBS holdings will decline faster as mortgage rates fall and refinancing activity picks up, the Fed's present holdings of MBS are only at a level they thought would have occurred back in August/September 2023, so the process of reduction is more than a year behind schedule.

 It's not known (the Fed may not even know at this point) what size the balance sheet will need to be in the Fed's "ample reserves" monetary regime.
 If we assume that the central bank was comfortable with the size of the balance sheet pre-pandemic, this would be total holdings of about $4 trillion, so they would need to achieve about $5 trillion in reduction over some period of time.

-As of November 1, the total Fed balance sheet was about $7.013 trillion, so despite reducing its holdings by about $1.95 trillion, there remains a ways to go if the goal is to return to a pre-pandemic level.
-Recently, the Fed has slowed its runoff of Treasury holdings, limiting them to $25 billion per month (down from $60b), while MBS reductions remain at $35 billion.
-Redemptions of mortgages have not yet hit this cap in the since the start of the runoff program, but when they do, any redemptions in excess of $35b will be used to buy up more Treasury bonds rather than more MBS.
+As of December 11, the total Fed balance sheet was about $6.897 trillion, so despite reducing its holdings by about $2.07 trillion, there remains a ways to go if the goal is to return to a pre-pandemic level.
+The Fed has slowed its runoff of Treasury holdings to $25 billion per month, while MBS reductions remain at $35 billion.
+Redemptions of mortgages have not yet hit this cap since the start of the runoff program, but when they do, any redemptions in excess of $35b will be used to buy up more Treasury bonds rather than more MBS.

 What is the federal funds rate?